Air transport in the United Kingdom: Airports

-Although the number of airports in the UK runs into the hundreds, many are smaller aerodromes dealing with general aviation rather than air transport.
-In terms of the latter, statistics are collected from 59 main airports, and the largest concentration of services is located in the London and South East of England areas.
-Heathrow is the largest airport in the country, handling over 67 million terminal passengers in 2006, making it the third busiest airport in the world, and the busiest if measured by the number of international passengers.
-Nearly a third of all overseas residents visiting the UK enter the country via this airport, which also handles more than a fifth of all overseas visits by UK residents.
+The number of airports in the UK runs into the hundreds, although many are smaller aerodromes dealing with general aviation rather than air transport.
+In terms of the latter, statistics are collected from 59 main airports, with the largest concentration of services located in the London and South East England areas.

-Heathrow is also a cargo gateway and generally has up to 20 dedicated cargo aircraft using its facilities every day.
-The largest of these is DHL, who also lease cargo aircraft to British Airways for weekend operations.
+Heathrow Airport is the largest airport in the country, handling over 84 million terminal passengers in 2025.
+This made it the seventh busiest airport in the world as of that date, and the second busiest by number of international passengers.
+Nearly a third of all non-UK residents visiting the UK enter via this airport, which also handles more than a fifth of all visits overseas by UK residents.
+Heathrow is also a cargo gateway and generally has up to 20 dedicated cargo aircraft using its facilities daily.
+DHL is the largest of these, and also leases cargo aircraft to BA for weekend operations.

-Gatwick Airport, with 34 million terminal passengers, is the second largest in the country, eighth busiest in the world, and claims to be the busiest single runway airport in the world.
-Between them, the five London airports handle nearly 137 million terminal passengers, 59 per cent of the national total.
+The five main London airports – Heathrow, Gatwick, Stansted, London Luton, and London City airports – handle nearly 178.2 million terminal passengers per year, over 60 per cent of the national total.
+Gatwick Airport handled over 42.8 million terminal passengers in 2025, is the second largest airport in the country, and claims to be the busiest single-runway airport in Europe.
 As far as dedicated cargo services are concerned, Stansted and East Midlands airports have both experienced large growth in freight handling over the past decade, and these two airports are the major hubs for express freight operations.